Hot Springs Mountain Trail: San Diego’s Highest Peak

 I read on AllTrails that the bugs were bad at that trail, and bringing a bug net was a must!
 So I made sure I bought one before I took on this hike, and of course, I encountered zero bugs!

-My Hot Springs Mountain Tale
+My Hot Springs Mountain Hike Report

 Mission Accomplished